-All grantees are required to collect and report aggregate program data for clients served through the ORR-funded Services for Survivors of Torture program.
+All grantees are required to collect and report aggregate program data for clients served through the ORRfunded Services for Survivors of Torture program.
 If a program has multiple funding sources, only clients served with ORR funding should be included.
+Client data, including levels of need in six domains, are captured at intake; levels of need in the six domains are also measured at follow-up assessments, forming the basis of program outcome indicators.
+If programs conduct multiple follow-up assessments, they are only required to report on comparing the levels of need between the first and last assessment (i.e., between intake and the last follow-up assessment).
 Program data points include both new and continuing clients, unless instructed otherwise.

-The Program Data Points are reported on an annual basis and are to be submitted along with the second Performance Progress Report (PPR) each budget year (federal fiscal year) of the project period.
-The budget year or federal fiscal year is also called the reporting period.
-SOT grantees are required to submit annual demographic and outcome data using the SOT Program Data Points (PDP) Database located on the ORR Refugee Arrivals Data System (RADS).
+The Program Data Points are reported on an annual basis and are to be submitted along with the second Performance Progress Report (PPR) each year of the project period.
 For more information on reporting requirements, please refer to the current funding announcement.